syaycili/spotifymusicquiz/README.md

 # Music Quiz App

-This is a music quiz app developed using React.
+This is a music quiz app developed using React and Spotify API.
 Users can test their music recognition skills by listening to 5-second previews of songs and trying to guess the title.

+## Important Note:

+Creating games or trivia quizzes are not allowed in the Spotify API Developer Policy.
+So, you can not change the API to public.

 ## Features